The Phrygian mode is used when you want to bring a Spanish vibe to your guitar solos, especially over m7 and 7alt chords.

-Again, you’ll see minor chords, slash chords, and 7susalt chords, the three chord types derived from the Phrygian scale.
+Again, you see minor chords, slash chords, and 7susalt chords, the three chord types derived from the Phrygian mode.

 After you’ve worked out these chord shapes, apply them to your guitar chord studies over progressions and songs to take these shapes further.

-To help you take this scale onto the fretboard, here are one-octave Phrygian scales that you can work on in your practice routine.
+To help you take this mode onto the fretboard, here are one-octave Phrygian modes that you can work on in your practice routine.

 These one-octave shapes come in handy when soloing over fast-moving chord changes or at fast tempos.

-There are three fingerings that you’ll learn for one-octave Phrygian shapes, starting with shapes that use your index finger on the first note.
+There are three fingerings that you learn for one-octave Phrygian shapes, starting with shapes that use your index finger on the first note.

 Work these shapes in 12 keys, as well as solo over various minor backing track using these shapes as the basis for your lines.